 TetraScience leverages Egnyte's API to constantly detect file change events in your Egnyte account and upload the files into our Data Lake and then trigger Data Pipelines.

-Egnyte integration will track (listen) to 3 type events in your Egnyte account:
+Egnyte integration will track (listen) to three types of events in your Egnyte account:

 - File has been uploaded (create event)